pyepics/pyepics/doc/installation.rst

 identify which parts of the code is actually run by the tests.
 Unfortunately, the code for using GUI are not easily tested by the automated procedures.
-In addition, a softIoc would need to support all of the subclasses of Device, which cannot be gauranteed.
+In addition, a softIoc would need to support all of the subclasses of Device, which cannot be guaranteed.

 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~